DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.4.0.md

 - Before, rooms would only give mana essence as a reward.
 Now, they can also drop like 10 health.

 ## Notifications
-- There is now a notification system in the game that allows for temporary messages to be displayed on-screen
+- There is now a notification system in the game that allows for temporary messages to be displayed on-screen.
+This allows us to communicate more info to the player outside of dialogue.
 - Right now, there are 2 notification types: Announcements and Spell notifications
 - Announcements are large banners displayed at the top of the screen for several seconds.
-Right now, they are used to display whenever Allister enters a new part of Avern
+Right now, they are used to display whenever Allister enters a new part of Avernoth.
+- Spell notifications are used when Allister acquires a new spell.
+They appear at the bottom center of the screen.

+## New Skybox
+- Mikel made a new skybox.
+Yippee